h-yung/authportal/README.md

 - Highlights completed tasks marked shareable to public by members.
 - Provides clean and consistent navigation customized based on current view in the app.
 - Customized "homepage" so that a logged-in user is not treated as logged out when returning to the home page.
+- User can upload an image of their choice for an avatar (shown in personal and members area) or else a default user image is shown.

 ## Optimizations
 - Build out the User profile editing functionality (currently placeholder in Dashboard area).